FilipeMCruz/dotfiles/README.md

 The only script i had when i was using windows.
 Used to "hide" a folder.

+### `/vscode`

+Configs related to Vscode extensions.

 ### `/zsh`

-Configs related to zsh, plugins, keybindings, theme, variables, and aliases
+Configs related to zsh, plugins, keybindings, theme, variables, and aliases.

 ### `/wallpaper`